 Please note, this should not be considered to be the same as the "two-year" rule (explained above) and only applies to J-1 Exchange Visitors who enter the US in the Research Scholar or Professor category.

-Once the Exchange Visitor has arrived and settled in, please have them visit International Services to check-in.
-Our office is located in Room E-307 Martin Hall (Campus map).
-The Exchange Visitor will need to bring their DS-2019, passport, visa, I-94 card (obtained at the US Port-of-Entry), and proof of health insurance (Form IS-206) that meets Department of State standards (click here for more information about DOS standards).
-While we make copies of these documents, the J-1 will complete an informational sheet so we may update our records.
+Once the Exchange Visitor has arrived and settled in, please have them complete the international scholar check-in process by scanning the following documents to email@example.com: DS-2019, passport, visa, I-94 card (obtained at the US Port-of-Entry), and proof of health insurance (Form IS-206) that meets Department of State standards (click here for more information about DOS standards).
 Please remember that Exchange Visitors must take this very important step in maintaining their immigration status in the US.